danvk/boggle-paper/paper/content.typ

 Instead of seeking the highest-scoring board, we might instead be interested in finding the board with the most words on it.
 This is a straightforward modification of the problem.
-We simply change the `SCORE` array to contain all 1s.
+We simply change the `SCORES` array to contain all 1s.
 Then all the tools developed in this paper work exactly as before.

 Hillclimbing is also effective at solving this problem.
 For 3x4 Boggle, the “wordiest” board found via hillclimbing matches the global max found via Branch and Bound.
-While we haven't run a Branch and Bound search for the wordiest 4x4 board, we'd expect the hillclimbing winner to be the global optimum here as well.
+While no exhaustive search has been conducted for the wordiest 4x4 board, we'd expect the hillclimbing winner to be the global optimum here as well.